top of page

 A coffee enema detoxifies a vast array of toxins from the bloodstream and, according to Gar Hildenbrand of the Gerson Institute, “must be regarded as an

 important mechanism for carcinogen detoxification.”
-It is believed that kahweol and cafestol palmitate in coffee increase the liver’s production of glutathione by as much as 700%.
+It is believed that kahweol and cafestol palmitate in coffee increase the liver’s production of glutathione by as much as 700% - making coffee enemas an extremely potent tool for detox support.

 The coffee enema is typically held for 15 minutes and then again for 15 more minutes.
 Each molecule of blood in the body passes through the liver every three minutes.
 During a coffee enema session all the blood cells of the body experience detoxification.